 The weapon was first introduced in The Clone Wars Season 2, wielded by the character Pre Vizsla when he began a civil war among the Mandalorians.
 He wanted to take control of the planet Mandalore away from Duchess Satine Kryze's pacifist government of the New Mandalorians.
 When facing off with Obi-Wan Kenobi, who fought for Satine, Pre Vizsla brought out the unnamed Darksaber.
-"For generations, my ancestors fought proudly as warriors against the Jedi," Pre Vizsla said, per the Star Wars Fandom Wiki.
+"For generations, my ancestors fought proudly as warriors against the Jedi," Pre Vizsla said.
 "This lightsaber was stolen from your Jedi Temple by my ancestors during the fall of the Old Republic.
 Since then, many Jedi have died upon its blade."

 Pre Vizsla eventually assumed control of Mandalore after he joined forces with the Sith.
 But Siths don't make for loyal allies and Darth Maul killed Pre Vizsla and took the Darksaber for himself in Season 5's "Shades of Reason."
 And it's worth noting that The Mandalorian showrunner Jon Favreau and executive producer Dave Filoni were very involved in this plot — Favreau voiced Pre Vizsla in The Clone Wars and Filoni acted as supervising director for the animated series.